chesslablab/chess-data/README.md

 USAGE:
    db-create.php <OPTIONS>

-   Creates the chess database with the games table.
+   Creates the chess database.

 OPTIONS:
-   --heuristics                                             Add heuristics for further data visualization.
+   --heuristics                                             Add heuristics to the games table for further data visualization.

    -h, --help                                               Display this help screen and exit immediately.

    --no-colors                                              Do not use any colors in output.
 Useful when piping output to other tools or files.

    --loglevel <level>                                       Minimum level of messages to display.
 Default is info.
 Valid levels are: debug, info, notice, success, warning, error, critical,
                                                             alert, emergency.
 ```

 ##### Example: